The Best Ways to Heal Scars Naturally

 Another good option for you to try is tea tree oil.
 Well known for its antimicrobial properties, but works wonders as well to heal skin tissue and reduce the appearance of scar tissue.
 There are various ways to use tea tree oil to reduce and heal scars.

 Although most people dilute tea tree essential oil in a carrier oil, it can be used topically and undiluted as well.
 But keep in mind, it can sting and cause irritation if you have a sensitive skin.
 So try it on a small healthy patch of skin first.
-Apply the undiluted tea tree oil, once a day, on the affected area and leave for about 20-30 minutes.
+Apply the undiluted tea tree oil, once a day, on the affected skin area and leave for about 20-30 minutes.
 Safety reminder: never use tea tree oil internally!

 Or add the tea tree oil to a good base oil, like coconut or olive oil, and massage the affected area 2 to 3 times a day.